jw829/4960/lab5.md

 The sensor actually takes a while to update the values.
 It takes approximately 4 seconds to update the intensity values when I moved the object from 0 to 20cm.
 The values in the Serial monitor updates every 10ms.

 ### 3. Testing the Time of Flight Sensor
 I firsted downloaded the SparkFun VL53L1X laser distance sensor library onto the arduino.
 I then used the same method as above to find the I2C address for the ToF sensor, which turns out to be 0x29 (datasheet says 0x52 as default).
-It's possible that 0x29 is taken by some other device or the current address has been changed.
+This is because I2C addresses are only 7 bits long, so the LSB is not part of the address.
 I then calibrated the sensor using Example7_Calibration and the piece of grey target from the kit.
 The setup is shown below:
 <p align="center">
     <img src ="images/lab5_distancecallibration.jpg" width = "600">